Have you ever wondered which direction to take your content marketing?

 Note: You could also use Buzzsumo to gain similar data, but with this level of granularity you would need a paid plan which starts at $99/month.

-As an added bonus, using conditional formatting in my spreadsheet, I was able to highlight every post that originated from my own site, to quickly spot where on the list my previous articles ranked amongst my peers.
+As a bonus, using conditional formatting in my spreadsheet, I was able to highlight every post that originated from my site, to quickly spot where on the list my previous articles ranked amongst my peers.

 Why it Matters

 Some may argue that social shares are not necessarily a good determining factor.
 After all, you can spend $5 and purchase 3,000 tweets for any article on fiverr.com.

 Also, some authors have been blogging for so long that they are going to garner many times more shares than a relative newcomer, even though the articles on the newcomer’s site might be more engaging and interesting.

 Because of these concerns, I chose my list of 10 blogs to target based on the following:

 - They were trustworthy sites, with no evidence of social share hacking (like getting 3,000 tweets immediately after publishing).

 - They have each been around at least a year, preferably two.

 By using these criteria when choosing my blogs to analyze, I ended up with what appears to be reliable data on the popularity of certain posts.